Diversity, Equity, and Inclusion at Pardee RAND Graduate School

-The student race and ethnicity reporting in 2018 and 2019 followed the U.S. Department of Labor’s definitions.
-However, the Pardee RAND Graduate School is required to report key school information to the U.S. Department of Education through the Integrated Postsecondary Education Data System (IPEDS).
-The school also posts, success measures, disaggregated by race/ethnicity using IPEDS definitions (see our Student Success and Achievement Data page to view graduation and time-to-completion rates).
-To maintain consistency with Pardee RAND Graduate School’s internal and governmental reporting, starting in 2020 the student race and ethnicity reporting will follow the IPEDS categories (PDF).
-Faculty race and ethnicity reporting will continue to utilize the U.S. Department of Labor’s definitions.
+Student race and ethnicity and geographic representation reporting in 2019 followed U.S. Department of Labor definitions.
+Student race and ethnicity and geographic representation reporting in 2020 and 2021 follows U.S. Department of Education definitions.
+The Pardee RAND Graduate School is required to report key school information to the U.S. Department of Education through the Integrated Postsecondary Education Data System (IPEDS).
+The school posts success measures, disaggregated by race/ethnicity, using IPEDS categories (PDF), which are formulated by the U.S. Department of Education National Center for Education Statistics (see our Student Success and Achievement Data page to view graduation and time-to-completion rates).

 Diversity, Equity, and Inclusion Advisor

 Malcolm V. Williams oversees efforts to ensure that the values of diversity, equity, and inclusion are reflected in every aspect of the school—from research, teaching, and advising to curriculum, admissions, partnerships, and the dissertation experience.